Nyerguds/MobiusMapEditor/README.md

 v1.4.0.0:

-* Fixed Overlay height overflow bug in Rampa's new UI.
+* Fixed overlay height overflow bug in Rampa's new UI.
 * Fixed tiles list duplicating every time the "Map" tool window is opened in Rampa's version.
-* Split off internal Overlay type "decoration", used for pavements and civilian buildings.
+* Split off internal overlay type "decoration", used for pavements and civilian buildings.
 * Added CONC and ROAD pavement.
 They have no graphics, but at least now they are accepted by the editor and not discarded as errors.
 * Sorted all items in the lists (except map tiles) by key, which is usually a lot more straightforward.
 * Split off specific separate list for techno types usable in teamtypes.